pannuhuone/Voron-CANBus/update_klipper.md

 ## Updating the Katapult (formerly know as CANboot)

+> [!WARNING]
+> This section (update Katapult) is work in progress.
+I haven't done the update yet and I need to verify the flow and commands.

 * It might be that this won't be needed.
 Klipper can be updated without updating the Katapult.
 * Github repository for Katapult: [https://github.com/Arksine/katapult](https://github.com/Arksine/katapult).